 - Explore various sales channels for connecting with prospects.

-- Create sales email templates and save it in the CRM at the same time.
+- Create sales email templates and save them in the CRM at the same time.

 - Collect sales leads and plan them for the week.

 - Research and collect information about potential prospects.

 - Make at least 40 calls per day. (spend 10 minutes on each call)